Doctorate in History

 How to apply?

-Candidates should also have two referees to whom they can address a request for an academic recommendation through the Admission page.
+Doctoral candidates should also have two referees to whom they can address a request for an academic recommendation through the Admission page.

 The research proposal must be written in French or English; it should not exceed 3000 words (bibliography, of not more than 20-25 titles, excluded).
 The proposal should clearly indicate the purpose and relevance of the research, the approach and methodology, and the list of archival sources on which it will be based.
-A section of the proposal must explain why the candidate is applying to Sciences Po.
+A section of the proposal must explain why the doctoral candidate is applying to Sciences Po.

 The criteria applied in the selection will be the academic record of the applicant, the quality and originality of the research proposal, the potential supervision at Sciences Po, and the demonstrated availability of archival sources.

-The doctoral researchers are part of the Center for History and have desk space and privileged access to the Archives of the Center as well as to the General and Research Libraries of Sciences Po, one of the largest library in social science in continental Europe.
+The doctoral students are part of the Center for History and have desk space and privileged access to the Archives of the Center as well as to the General and Research Libraries of Sciences Po, one of the largest library in social science in continental Europe.